Protein misfolding cyclic amplification: Alpha-synuclein

-Research in 2020 concluded that protein misfolding cyclic amplification could be used to distinguish between two progressive neurodegenerative diseases, Parkinson's disease and multiple system atrophy, being the first process to give an objective diagnosis of Multiple System Atrophy instead of just a differential diagnosis.
+Research in 2020 concluded that protein misfolding cyclic amplification could be used to distinguish between two progressive neurodegenerative diseases, Parkinson's disease and multiple system atrophy, being the first process to give an objective diagnosis of multiple system atrophy instead of just a differential diagnosis.

 Sensitivity

 It has been shown that PMCA is capable of detecting as little as a single molecule of oligomeric infectious PrP^{Sc}.
 PMCA possesses the ability to generate millions infectious units, starting with the equivalent to one PrP^{Sc} oligomer; well below the infectivity threshold.
 This data demonstrates that PMCA has a similar power of amplification as PCR techniques used to amplify DNA.
 It opens a great promise for development of a highly sensitive detection of PrP^{Sc}, and for understanding the molecular basis of prion replication.
-Indeed, PMCA has been used by various groups to PrP^{Sc} in blood of animals experimentally infected with prions during both the symptomatic and pre-symptomatic phases as well as in urine.
+Indeed, PMCA has been used by various groups to detect PrP^{Sc} in blood of animals experimentally infected with prions during both the symptomatic and pre-symptomatic phases as well as in urine.